-Theoretically, it is the amount the investors or shareholders get when they sold all company’s assets after paying off its liabilities and debts.
-In this way, it is the amount shareholders receive when a company goes into a liquidation.
+Theoretically, it is the amount the investors or shareholders get when they sell all the company’s assets after paying off its liabilities and debts.
+In this way, it is the amount shareholders receive when a company goes into liquidation.

 Book Value Formula